nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 To quickly test different configuration options, or to build your application in different variants, you can update the :file:`.config` file in the build directory.
 Changes are picked up immediately.

-While it is possible to edit the :file:`.config` file directly, you should use the nRF Kconfig GUI in |VSC| or a tool like menuconfig or guiconfig to update it.
+While it is possible to edit the :file:`.config` file directly, you should use the nRF Kconfig GUI in the |nRFVSC| or a tool like menuconfig or guiconfig to update it.
 These tools present all available options and allow you to select the ones that you need.

-The nRF Kconfig GUI in |VSC| organizes the Kconfig options in a hierarchical list and lets you select the desired options.
+The nRF Kconfig GUI in the |nRFVSC| organizes the Kconfig options in a hierarchical list and lets you select the desired options.
 To save the changes made using the nRF Kconfig GUI, click the :guilabel:`Save` button.
 Read the `nRF Kconfig`_ documentation for more information.